jfischer/docker-for-data-scientist-examples/5-tensorflow-notebook/README.rst

 There are three shell scripts in this directory:
  * test_gpu.sh pulls a GPU-enabled container created by NVIDIA and attempts to run the ``nvidia-smi`` command within the container.
  * run.sh builds and runs the notebook in detached mode.
-By default, it runs using the CPU.
-For running on the GPU, add "gpu" as a command line argument.
+It takes one command line argument, either "cpu" or "gpu".
+   .
 The GPU is only supported on Linux systems with an NVIDIA GPU and the appropriate drivers installed (run "nvidia-smi" to verify that things are correctly configured on your host system).
  * cleanup.sh deletes the container, if present, even if it is running